 Range: Historically the Little Bustard inhabited a vast range from Portugal to the extreme Northwest of China but after large population declines in the late 19th and 20th centuries it became extinct in many countries and today two distinct breeding populations remain, a western one with Portugal, Spain, France, Sardinia and the extreme Southeast of Italy; and an eastern one in South-eastern Russia and Kazakhstan.

 In France the Little Bustard has disappeared completely from eight regions: Champagne-Ardennes, Alsace, Ile de France, Picardy, Burgundy, Franche-Comté, Aquitaine and Midi-Pyrenees.
-In these regions, the favorable habitat for the Little bustard no longer exists due to modern agricultural methods and the type of crops grown for food or industrial use.
+In these regions, the favourable habitat for the Little bustard no longer exists due to modern agricultural methods and the type of crops grown for food or industrial use.
 Alfalfa production (more than 70,000 ha in Champagne-Ardenne) alone is for the industrial production of dehydrated granules which requires frequent cuts in the plots, making them inhospitable for the Little bustard.
 Numerous scientific studies have shown that the main causes of decline of lowland birds is related to the intensification of agricultural systems and among others to the massive use of pesticides.

 Changes in agricultural practices have resulted in the reduction of food resources and nesting sites which are limiting factors for lowland birds.
 The Little Bustard, far from being an exception, has seen its numbers tumble drastically in the cultivated plains of Europe.
 On the Atlantic coast, the favorable Little bustard habitat, based on mixed farming systems, exists only on certain sites in Poitou-Charentes, Pays de la Loire and Centre.
 This habitat is steadily declining due to loss of fallow and the concomitant development of intensive farming, grain and biofuels.
 The decline of Little Bustard populations in cereal plains of Central and West France is the result of profound changes in agricultural practices that started in the 60's and whose impact has accelerated through the 80's and 90's.
 Only the Mediterranean regions have sufficient good habitat left, particularly Crau.
 In Languedoc-Roussillon and Provence the habitat stability is not guaranteed, mainly because of the development of agriculture and increasing urbanization.
 Everywhere in France, the urbanization of agricultural land and infrastructure construction gradually erodes the available habitat for Little Bustard.